Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Watch German Language TV

-Watching television is not a new or novel language learning trick, but it does work.
+Watching television is not a new language learning trick, but it does work.
 Obviously you will have to hit a certain threshold in your language learning journey in order to watch TV, but once you get there, this mechanism really works.

 I would suggest starting with children’s shows.
 Sure, you can eventually switch to the German version of Two and a Half Men (my personal German favorite) and The Simpsons, but you need to start slow.
 Crawl before you walk.